karaanc324/angular1/README.md

 	- Angular 6+, application wide access of service in different way Instead of adding a service class to the providers[]  array in AppModule , you can set the following config in @Injectable() :
 		@Injectable({providedIn: 'root'})
+	- Arrays in typescript are reference type in javascript, so just return arr.slice(), creates new array that is exact copy of the Arrays